h2r/sloop/sloop/models/nn/README.md

 Once you created a model, you should edit the `models/nn/__init__.py` file, import your model, and append it to the `MODELS_BY_ITER` dictionary with the appropriate iteration number as the key.

+# Note

+The models we ended up using are in `iter2`.